 Their solution?
 Abduct and impregnate women from the neighboring Sabine tribes.
 And thus began the cultural melting pot that was Rome.

 Being Gay Was Cool, Being a Lesbian Was Not

-In ancient Rome, men were completely free to have homosexual relations, but there were a few catches.
+In ancient Rome, men were completely free to have same-gender relations, but there were a few catches.
 First, the only way to do it openly (and not lose one's social standing) was to be the dominant partner in the relationship.
-In which case, you could freely have sex with whomever you pleased.
-This included slaves, prostitutes, even actors.
+In which case, you could freely engage with whomever you pleased.
+This included slaves, working girls, even actors.

-However, men and women were certainly not of equal sexual standing.
-Because of strict gender roles, Romans frowned upon women taking on any kind of dominant sexual role in society.
-Thus, sexual acts between women typically involved a man as well, as the act of penetration was a symbol of power.
+However, men and women were certainly not of equal standing.
+Because of strict gender roles, Romans frowned upon women taking on any kind of dominant role in society.
+Thus, these kinds of acts between women typically involved a man as well, as the act of penetration was a symbol of power.

 Infidelity Could Mean Death for Women